mamaz/unit-testing/PITCHME.md

 - Test against bad or unexpected input.
 - Test against edge cases.
 - Enforce Dependency Injection.
+- Does not have dependencies to API or database.
 - Use proper techniques or tools.

 ---